 MedPage Epileptic Seizure Monitor

-The sensor has a sensitivity control to allow adjustment for patient body weight and bed/cot mattress type.
-It also comes with a permissible movement setting, allowing a delay of 2-30 seconds before the alarm goes off.
-This setting allows a person to turn over, or reposition themselves without an alarm being generated.
+The sensor (300mm x 200mm x 10mm) has a sensitivity control to allow adjustment for patient body weight and bed/cot mattress type.
+A permissible movement alarm delay also has a control dial allowing adjustment from 2 30 seconds.
+This setting allows a person to turn over, or reposition themselves without alarm generation.
 Settings are digitally stored to prevent tampering or accidental adjustment.
-The MedPage comes with two pagers and these have a working range of 100 metres.

 Please note: the MedPage is a movement detection monitor and therefore does not provide alerts for non-convulsive types of seizures, such as absence seizures.

-Find out more about the MedPage MP5-UT monitor here.
+Find out more about the MedPage MP5V2 monitor here.